-ANA has performed solo recitals at such renown concert halls as Carnegie Hall’s Weill Recital Hall, the Kennedy Center, Lincoln Center’s Rose Studio, Belgrade Philharmonic Hall, Kolarac Concert Hall, The TimesCenter, as well as hip “downtown” NYC clubs including Le Poisson Rouge, Cornelia Street Café, and The Stone, and has also appeared at major festivals including BAM Next Wave Festival, the Tribeca New Music Festival, Spoleto in Italy, Aspen, Jacob’s Pillow Dance Festival, MATA Festival, 2008 Beijing International Congress on Women in Music in China, the American Festival of Microtonal Music, Music With a View @ The Flea, ASCAP’s Thru the Walls showcase series, and Composers Collaborative’s Serial Underground.
-One of New York’s most in-demand violinists, ANA has also premiered and recorded works — some written especially for her — by world-renowned composers.
-She has also performed with Thomas Dolby, Antony and the Johnsons, and collaborated with singer/songwriter Joy Askew, with whom she appeared in the Art for Animals concert at Club Helsinki Hudson featuring headliner Laurie Anderson.
+Ana has performed solo recitals at Carnegie Hall, the Kennedy Center, Lincoln Center, Belgrade Philharmonic Hall, Kolarac Concert Hall, the TimesCenter, Le Poisson Rouge, the Cornelia Street Café, and The Stone, and has appeared at major festivals including the BAM Next Wave Festival, the Tribeca New Music Festival, Spoleto in Italy, Aspen, the Jacob’s Pillow Dance Festival, MATA Festival, the 2008 Beijing International Congress on Women in Music, the American Festival of Microtonal Music, Music With a View @ The Flea, ASCAP’s Thru the Walls showcase series, and Composers Collaborative’s Serial Underground.
+She has also performed with Thomas Dolby, Antony and the Johnsons, and Joy Askew, with whom she appeared in the Art for Animals concert featuring headliner Laurie Anderson.

-ANA has received awards from Artists International Presentations, Inc., New York Women Composers, Inc., ASCAPLUS Award, the Alice M. Ditson Fund of Columbia University, Soros Fund, the Lower Manhattan Cultural Council, and the Serbian Ministry of Foreign Affairs.
-ANA attended the School for Musically Gifted Children, and completed her bachelor's degree at Novi Sad University’s Academy of Arts in Serbia.
-She received her master's degree and professional studies diploma at Mannes College The New School for Music in New York.
-ANA currently serves on the faculty of Mannes College The New School for Music and the Brearley School in New York City.
+Ana attended the School for Musically Gifted Children in Cuprija, completed her bachelor's degree at Novi Sad University’s Academy of Arts, and received her master's degree and professional studies diploma at Mannes College The New School for Music in New York.
+Awarded permanent resident status in the U.S. in recognition of her artistic achievements, she serves on the faculty of Mannes Preparatory Division and the Brearley School in New York City.

-ANA has been featured on WNYC, WPRB, WQXR / Q2, and BBC radio stations, the Voice of America international telecasts, New York’s MNN Public TV broadcasts, and Serbian radio and television.
-She can be heard on the Innova, Albany, Chandos, Pitch, and Neos Classics labels.
-ANA's album Reflections was released on Innova Recordings in October 2010.
-ANA's website is www.anamilo.com
+Ana has been featured on BBC, WNYC, WPRB, and WQXR / Q2 radio stations, the Voice of America international telecasts, New York’s MNN Public TV broadcasts, and Serbian radio and television.
+Her album Reflections was released on Innova Recordings.
+She can also be heard on Albany, Chandos, Pitch, and Neos Classics labels and is currently working on a new album showcasing her music.